queryluke/masseffect-5e/static/data/class_features/tactical_advantage.md

 id: tactical_advantage
 name: Tactical Advantage
 ---
-Starting at {{ level }} level, when you cast a cantrip, biotic spell, or tech power you can choose either advancement option.
+Starting at {{ level }} level, when you prepare an advanced version of a spell you prepare both advancements.
+When you cast an advanced spell you can choose to cast either advancement option.